 Foot or Leg Pain After Soccer Games – Take Action!

-I am going to start this section by explaining this can be simply due to your child not stretching before and after the games, or during practice.
+Your kids foot and leg pain after soccer practice or games can be simply due to your child not stretching before and after the games, or during practice.
 If your child does stretches regularly and is wearing the correct pair of cleats, then it might be a sign that your child needs extra support inside the cleats.

 When playing sports children are stressing there feet and legs at a whole different level since they are running faster and engaging in more strenuous activities.
 I have had several cases of children having foot, knee and leg pain after playing soccer and needed a pair of orthotics to be fitted inside the cleats for extra support.